LLNL/units/docs/user-guide/defined_units.rst

 - arcsec
 - brad - binary radian (1/256 of a circle)

 Directional Units
 =========================
-A few directional units are defined in `units::precise::direction`, these make use of the `i_flag` and a numerical value
+A few cardinal directional units are defined in `units::precise::direction`, these make use of the `i_flag` and a numerical value

 - east
 - north